Tim0n1/shaha/README.md

 ## Installing

-Please consult Appendix C of my [master thesis](https://github.com/georg-wolflein/chesscog-report/raw/master/report.pdf) for a detailed set of instructions pertaining to the installation and usage of _chesscog_.

-There are three methods of installing and running chesscog.

 1. **Using poetry (recommended).**
-   Ensure you have [poetry](https://python-poetry.org) installed, then clone this repository, and install the _chesscog_:
+   Ensure you have [poetry](https://python-poetry.org) installed, then clone this repository, and install intellichess:
    ```bash
    git clone
    cd intellichess